lizziepratt/lizziepratt.github.io/_pages/about.md

 This is a blog for me to post explanations of math I am learning.
 These posts should do (at least one of) the following:

-1. Provide examples (zoom in to see inner workings)
+1. Provide examples
-1. Provide the category theoretic interpretation (zoom out to get context)
+1. Provide the category theoretic interpretation